 Manage your prompts

-- Hold Shift and click to select several prompts.
+- Hold the shift key and click on another checkbox to select multiple at once.

 - Tick the checkbox in the top row to select all prompts on the page.